omega123456/bitwarden-password-analyser/readme.md

 ## Dependencies

- - php7.3
+ - `php: "^7.3"`

 ## Optional Dependencies

- - A queue managing system that laravel has a provider for eg. redis/sqs/mysql.
+ - A queue managing system that laravel has a provider for eg. redis/sqs/mysql (you can skip this if you set `sync` as the queue provider.
+That way it will process the items right away instead of queueing.
+ The reason behind the queue is because it can take quite long to process the passwords especially if there are more than 100 of them, so the web server might time out).
 Personally i would recommended redis, as its easy to set up, and really lightweight. https://tecadmin.net/install-redis-ubuntu/
  - web server to run the application (you can also use [homestead](https://laravel.com/docs/5.7/homestead), or just run `php artisan serve` directly from the root folder of the application)